Sheltering in Place? A Guide for Spiritual Life

 "Restore order in this world, O God, that we may live peaceable lives in all godliness and holiness, and focus on you and your loving kingdom.
 Help us to care for others, and to show your compassion in this world."

-There are many additional prayers that can be prayed for the sick, health care professionals, first responders, federal, state, and local leaders, people in crucial job positions, and others during this crisis.
+- There are many additional prayers that can be prayed for the sick, the poor, health care professionals, first responders, federal, state, and local leaders, people in crucial job positions, and others during this crisis.
 Pray for God’s comfort for those who have lost loved ones in this crisis.
 This is a most difficult time for them – a time of heart-wrenching grief and suffering.
 We may not be able to hold them – but we can hold them up in prayer.
 There is no distance in prayer – an old saying, but true, known by all who have felt the power of prayer during crisis times.
 We will get through this.

 It is crucial to have a wider vision for prayer, and not to be limited by one’s own circle of personal concerns.
 International needs, national needs, local needs – each can be compelling and momentous during times of intercessory prayer.
 It is too easy for Christ’s followers to see the flood of information in the media on the areas of crisis in the world right now and just give up, thinking that they can do nothing.
 So, whatever happened to the power of prayer?
 Elijah impacted an entire nation by his prayers, and he is held up as an example for us!
 (James 5:16-18).
 Prayer is a channel of God’s love.